-A special meeting of the Board may be called by the President or petitioned by any three members of the Board if notice of the meeting (setting forth the date, time, place, and purpose of the meeting) is sent to each Trustee at least three days in advance.
-No business can be conducted at a special meeting other than that which is stipulated in the notice.
+A special meeting of the Board may be called by the President, or petitioned by any three members of the Board, if notice of the meeting (stating the date, time, place, and purpose of the meeting) is sent by email to each Trustee at least three days in advance.
+No business can be conducted at a special meeting other than that specified in the notice.